Director of Finance - MCCA

 - Bachelor’s degree required; CPA preferred.

-- Minimum of 10 years with progressively responsible experience in the accounting/ finance field that includes non-profit experience.
+- Minimum of 10 years with progressively responsible experience in the accounting/ finance field.

 - Experience supervising staff.